Gainzislife/Task-Handler/README.md

 ## Motivation

-This project was created to consolidate the knowledge I've gained through various tasks.
+This project was created to consolidate the knowledge I've gained through various tasks during a bootcamp with HyperionDev.

 ## Prerequisites